Yeah, that

 Fair Elections and Voting

-As a county commissioner, he supported a fair, voter-approved election system that protects representation and puts decisions in the hands of citizens.
-His approach is rooted in respect, transparency, and collaboration—even when there are disagreements.
+Ray was the driving force behind a voter-approved election system that protected fair representation and put decisions in the hands of Watauga County citizens.
+His approach was rooted in respect, transparency, and collaboration.
 Even in the year out of office, Ray has been working for Watauga County as a plaintiff in the federal lawsuit challenging the NC Legislature's gerrymander of Watauga County elections.